Catherinesjkim/cicero-template-library/src/uc-davis-standard-licensing-contract/text/sample.md

-// replace variables with fictitional info
+## replace variables with fictitional info

-This exclusive license agreement (“Agreement”) is effective {{effectiveDate}} (“Effective Date”), by and between (a) The Regents of the University of California (“The Regents”), a California corporation, having its statewide administrative offices at 1111 Franklin Street, 12th Floor, Oakland, California 94607-5200, acting through UC Davis InnovationAccess, with an address at 1850 Research Park Drive, Suite 100, Davis, California 95618-6153 and (b) {{licensee}} (“Licensee”), a {{licenseeState}} {{licenseeEntityType}} having a principal place of business at {{licenseeAddress}}.
+This exclusive license agreement (“Agreement”) is effective March 15, 2006 (“Effective Date”), by and between (a) The Regents of the University of California (“The Regents”), a California corporation, having its statewide administrative offices at 1111 Franklin Street, 12th Floor, Oakland, California 94607-5200, acting through UC Davis InnovationAccess, with an address at 1850 Research Park Drive, Suite 100, Davis, California 95618-6153 and (b) BONE BIOLOGICS (“Licensee”), a Delaware corporation having a principal place of business at 2 Burlington Woods Drive, Suite 100, Burlington, Massachusetts, 01803.
 The Regents and Licensee will be referred to herein, on occasion, individually as “Party” or collectively as “Parties”.

 RECITALS

-Whereas, The Regents has an assignment of title to the invention entitled “{{invention}}” (the “Invention”), as described in The Regents' Case No. {{caseNumber}}, invented by {{inventor}}, Ph.D., employed by the University of California, Davis and to the patents and patent applications under Patent Rights as defined below, which are directed to the Invention;
+Whereas, The Regents has an assignment of title to the invention entitled “NELL-1 Enhanced Bone Mineralization” (the “Invention”), as described in The Regents' Case No. 1999-560-1, invented by Kang Ting, Ph.D., employed by the University of California, Davis and to the patents and patent applications under Patent Rights as defined below, which are directed to the Invention;

-Whereas, The Regents and Licensee entered into a Confidentiality Agreement (UC Agreement Control No. {{controlNumber}}) effective {{effectiveDate}} (“Confidentiality Agreement”), for the purpose of allowing Licensee to evaluate its interest in a license agreement covering the Invention;
+Whereas, The Regents and Licensee entered into a Confidentiality Agreement (UC Agreement Control No. 2018-04-0073) effective March 15,2006 (“Confidentiality Agreement”), for the purpose of allowing Licensee to evaluate its interest in a license agreement covering the Invention;

 Whereas, Licensee has provided The Regents with a commercialization plan for the Invention in order to allow The Regents to evaluate Licensee’s capabilities;